naijizhang/R10-Mobile-App/README.md

 ## Main Takeaways

 In this project, I learned how react native work for developing both iOS native and Android Native apps.
 It is very convenient to build cross-platform apps because the developer can save 1/2 time to build another native app.
-It's a amazing tool to use.
+It's an amazing tool to use.

 ---